 A product made in nature, naturally sweet, adored everywhere—one that even has medicinal healing properties (helpful to quell allergies and treat burns)—is also saturated with poison.
 Think about that.
 Study after study has found glyphosate in honey.
-Just about every type of honey cultivated just about anywhere is poisoned.
+Just about every type of honey cultivated just about anywhere contains this poison.

 Last week Montsanto agreed to pay $10 billion dollars, one of the biggest settlements in the history of U.S. civil litigation, to people who got cancer from using their product.
 Glyphosate is linked to a number of concerning health problems, including non-hodgkin’s lymphoma, neurological damage, and kidney disease.